-GhostWave aims to revolutionize the radar space by introducing an innovative approach to radar that serves to improve the safety, security, and reliability of radar systems.
+Located in Columbus, Ohio, GhostWave aims to revolutionize the radar industry by introducing an innovative approach to radar that improves the safety, security, and reliability of radar systems.

 Exclusive Patents from The Ohio State University

 GhostWave radars utilize our patented, pseudo-random radio frequency generator to solve the problems presented by other methods.
 By using pseudo-randomly generated radio frequencies, our radars appear as noise to anyone listening in.

 With cross correlation, GhostWave's radars and radio can operate in congested or jammed environments.
 We save assets (UAS and Packages) with collision avoidance systems, and save missions with secure and stealthy communications.

 These patents were first developed for when the U.S. Army commissioned The Ohio State University for Stealthy Ballistic Detection.
 This system took advantage of the LPD property of RF Noise Radar to detect incoming ballistic missiles without breaking the helicopter’s stealth.
 GhostWave now uses these patents to develop a wide variety of solutions for the Department of Defense and the private sector.